nettapper/CMPUT404-assignment-css-hell/README.md

 =======================
 The following .html files have been taken from Project Gutenberg.
 - [Beowulf_An_Anglo-Saxon_Epic_Poem.html](http://www.gutenberg.org/files/16328/16328-h/16328-h.htm), accessed Tue Feb 14, 2017
+  - Deleted all occourances of the style tag ONLY in the head tag
+  - Added `<link href="project-gutenberg.css" rel="stylesheet" type="text/css">` to the head tag
 - [Peter_Pan,_by_J._M._Barrie.html](http://www.gutenberg.org/files/844/844-h/844-h.htm), accessed Tue Feb 14, 2017
+  - Deleted all occourances of the style tag ONLY in the head tag
+  - Added `<link href="project-gutenberg.css" rel="stylesheet" type="text/css">` to the head tag
 - [The_Importance_of_Being_Earnest.html](http://www.gutenberg.org/files/16/16-h/16-h.htm), accessed Tue Feb 14, 2017
+  - Deleted all occourances of the style tag ONLY in the head tag
+  - Added `<link href="project-gutenberg.css" rel="stylesheet" type="text/css">` to the head tag